Mishkanian/home-security-system/README.md

 ## Overview
 This project implements a simple home security system using FreeRTOS on the STM32L475E-IOT01A Discovery Board.
 The system has three states: **Disarmed**, **Armed**, and **Alarm**.
 Motion detected while in Armed mode triggers a countdown before entering Alarm mode.
 The system state is also available over WiFi through a small web interface.

-This project was completed for ECEN 501 under the guidance of Dr. Radhika Grover at Santa Clara University.

 ---

 ## Features